 Programs at N.W.T. college in jeopardy because of designation

-Students in a northern leadership development program are in the final throes of school, working on team-building activities such as plucking ducks and filleting fish at an on-the-land camp in Dettah.
+Students in a northern leadership development program (NLDP) are in the final throes of school, working on team-building activities such as plucking ducks and filleting fish at an on-the-land camp in Dettah.

 Like Chief Elizabeth Wright of the Teetl’it Gwich’in band council in Fort McPherson.
 She said the program has helped her learn to be fully present in conversations with colleagues.

-“Learning from the whole cohort, of course everybody has a different background, and everybody has different jobs,” Wright said.
+“Learning from the whole cohort, of course, everybody has a different background, and everybody has different jobs,” Wright said.
 “The communication module was really helpful to me to learn how to say things in a different way and noticing how I speak, my facial expression, my body.”

-“Colleges and universities have always been asked to apply for third-party funding, but the issue we run into at Aurora College is with the Polytechnique University coming into the forefront, for us we need programs-based funding,” Vardy Dell said.
+“Colleges and universities have always been asked to apply for third-party funding, but the issue we run into at Aurora College is with the Polytechnic University coming into the forefront, for us we need programs-based funding,” Vardy Dell said.
 “We want to be able to say to a student who is unsuccessful in a course, ‘come back next year to redo this course,’ but if we don’t have third-party funding and base funding to say that course will be offered again next year then we may potentially lose that student.”

-Sub: Indigenous students doing ‘amazing things’
+Indigenous students doing ‘amazing things’

 leadership development